- The Santa Fe is fully redesigned for 2024.

 The Hyundai Santa Fe three-row SUV used to be one of the more conservatively styled models in the brand's wide-ranging fleet of crossovers, content to slide under the radar.
 But the new 2024 Santa Fe will enjoy no such anonymity, with its redesign transforming the exterior with a boxy, extremely angular shape that makes it stand out.
 We think the aggressive new look bears a striking resemblance to the current Land Rover Defender.

 That's no accident.
 Hyundai has said the car's design has been shaped around "the latest outdoor lifestyle trends."
-The Santa Fe is being positioned as a more rugged alternative to the Palisade that blurs the line between a city-dwelling SUV and one that can handle roads less traveled.
-There's no doubt the new Santa Fe is one of the most interesting-looking vehicles in its class, and though its showstopping exterior might be what draws people in at first, it's the improved interior packaging and new technology that will seal the deal.
+The Santa Fe, then, is being positioned as a more rugged alternative that blurs the line between a city-dwelling SUV and one that can handle roads less traveled.
+This is especially true of the new XRT model, which is an off-road-inspired offshoot of the ultra-luxe Calligraphy trim.
+The XRT takes the Santa Fe's adventuring cred to the next level with 30-inch all-terrain tires and an additional 1.5 inches of ground clearance over the street-oriented variants.
+There's no doubt the new Santa Fe will be one of the most interesting-looking vehicles in its class, and though its showstopping exterior might be what draws people in at first, it's the improved interior packaging and new technology that will seal the deal.

 What's under the Santa Fe's hood?